bkryzz/modcel/README.md

 managing 2D maps and xy-plots of interesting quantities...), and Fortran90 for the computationally-intensive parts.

------ VERSION 2.4 was 2D/3D WITH SQ/CUB or VORONOI space
+----- VERSION 2.4 was 2D/3D WITH SQ/CUB or VORONOI space.
+It included an attempt at OpenMP parallelization.
------ VERSION 2.4 included some OpenMP parallelization

------ VERSION 2.4.1 included the FEM2D Navier-Stokes solver by
+----- VERSION 2.4.1 included the <a href="https://github.com/julesghub/FEM2D">FEM2D Navier-Stokes solver</a> by
       J. Burkard to describe fluid flow in capillaries and ducts.

------ VERSION 2.4.2 included OpenCOR chemical models compatibility
+----- VERSION 2.4.2 included <a href="https://github.com/opencor/opencor">OpenCOR</a> chemical models compatibility

 ----- Starting with version >2.5 the model is more general: